angusjf/angusjf/content/blog/react-native-drawing.md

 ---
+{
-title: "Drawing with React Native"
+  "title": "Drawing with React Native",
-img_url: /images/drawings.webp
+  "img_url": "/images/drawings.webp",
-img_alt: "some drawings from five-seven-five"
+  "img_alt": "some drawings from five-seven-five", "date": "2023-03-12",
-date: "2023-03-12"
-seo_description: "Creating a touch/drawing input in React Native with Expo"
-summary: "Creating a touchscreen drawing input from scratch in less than 100 lines of code"
+  "seo_description": "Creating a touch/drawing input in React Native with Expo", "summary": "Creating a touchscreen drawing input from scratch in less than 100 lines of code", "tags": [ "react" ],
-tags: ["react"]
-hidden: false
+  "hidden": false
+}
 ---

 # Drawing with React Native